 What do you think about the role of grains in a gut healing diet — yes or no?
 If you have questions or comments for Lydia, let us know below!

-Lydia Joy Shatney — blogger at Divine Health from the Inside Out and leader for the Weston A. Price Foundation chapter in Delaware County, Pennsylvania — is a certified Nutritional Therapist Practitioner.
+Lydia is the blogger at Divine Health from the Inside Out and leader for the Weston A. Price Foundation chapter in Delaware County, Pennsylvania — is a certified Nutritional Therapist Practitioner.
 She offers personalized step by step counseling via phone or in person to transform your health.
+Visit this page to pick up your free guide, The Straight Scoop on Poop: A Guide to Healthy Bowels.
 Or you can learn online from Lydia through any of her online courses: Heal Your Gut, Revitalize Your Health and A Calm Mind.

 This post may contain affiliate links.
 Thank you for supporting GNOWFGLINS with your purchases.